chainer/chainerrl/examples/atari/a3c/README.md

-# IQN
+# A3C
-This example trains an IQN agent, from the following paper: [Implicit Quantile Networks for Distributional Reinforcement Learning](https://arxiv.org/abs/1806.06923).
+This example trains an Asynchronous Advantage Actor Critic (A3C) agent, from the following paper: [Asynchronous Methods for Deep Reinforcement Learning](https://arxiv.org/abs/1602.01783).

 ## Requirements